Why Your Website Should Be ADA Compliant

 The Americans with Disabilities Act (ADA) came about to ensure individuals with disabilities have fair access to opportunities and public spaces.
+Part of this is accomplished through ADA compliant websites.
 Businesses serving the public, therefore, must ensure their buildings accommodate individuals with disabilities.
 With internet use becoming a necessity in the modern world, ADA websites are increasingly essential to growing businesses.

-Whether your business is just launching its online presence or you’re thinking about revamping your existing website, here are a few reasons why website ADA compliance should be one of your top priorities.
+Whether your business is just launching its online presence or you’re thinking about revamping your existing website with a custom web design, here are a few reasons why website ADA compliance should be one of your top priorities.

 ADA Compliance Increases Your Target Audience

 About 25% of adults in the U.S. are living with a disability.
 By not having an ADA compliant website, you risk losing out on millions of potential clients.
 Many people with varying disabilities may be interested in your service or product but cannot access them.

 You risk alienating customers if they can’t navigate your website, and they may move on to your rivals.
 If your website has a video showcasing the benefits of your service or product but lacks captions, then you miss out on business from those who are deaf or hard of hearing.

 Similarly, websites that use images need to include alternate text.
 The feature enables screen reading tools to describe the image contents to people with sight-related disabilities.
 Also, ensure your website is easily navigable to cater to people with physical limitations.
 Our web developers can help you reach out to new potential customers by helping your site meet ADA compliance.